GStreamer/gstreamer/markdown/design/stream-selection.md

 ### OPEN QUESTIONS

-- Is a `FLUSHING` flag for stream-selection required or not ?
+- Is a `FLUSHING` flag for stream-selection required or not?
 This would make the handler of the `SELECT_STREAMS` event send `FLUSH START/STOP` before switching to the other streams.
 This is tricky when dealing where situations where we keep some streams and only switch some others.
-Do we flush all streams ?
-Do we only flush the new streams, potentially resulting in delay to fully switch ?
+Do we flush all streams?
+Do we only flush the new streams, potentially resulting in delay to fully switch?
 Furthermore, due to efficient buffering in decodebin3, the switching time has been minimized extensively, to the point where flushing might not bring a noticeable improvement.

-- Store the stream collection in bins/pipelines ?
-A Bin/Pipeline could
-store all active collection internally, so that it could be queried later on.
+- Store the stream collection in bins/pipelines?
+A Bin/Pipeline could store all active collection internally, so that it could be queried later on.
 This could be useful to then get, on any pipeline, at any point in time, the full list of collections available without having